Little Poland in Brooklyn

 Today, “Little Poland” boasts more than 30,000 Polish migrants and people of Polish descent.
 Migrants came in several waves: 1890’s, 1930’s, 1950’s and early 1980’s.
 In the early 60’s the Polish-speaking community reached a peak with 80% of the local population.
 But since 2010, this community has reportedly lost half its population.
 Families have moved to affordable neighbourhoods.
 However, they come back to Greenpoint for shopping, services and cultural activities.
-Many young adults went back to Poland where job opportunities are reflecting a strong growth.
-Elderly people are also moving back to enjoy a better life in Poland with the benefit of the currency exchange rate.
+Since 2010, many young adults have gone back to Poland where job opportunities are reflecting a strong growth.
+Elderly people are also moving back to Poland to enjoy pensions with advantageous exchange rates.
 According to the statistics provided by the US Census Bureau, the population of Polish-born immigrants living in New York has declined from 61,546 in 2000 to 55,581 in 2010.

 My walks across the streets of Greenpoint were a pure delight.
-“Little Poland” is an amazing miniature of what would be a small Polish town in some kind a New England environment.
-In almost every shops and in all cafés, people were speaking Polish.
-I visited this area in December 2016 and the bliss of Christmas added a fairy touch to all streets.
-Christmas time is celebrated with a palpable excitement.
-All along Manhattan Avenue, the main street connecting the metro stations Nassau and Greenpoint, shops are decorated.
-In the lateral streets, family houses are competing with festive lights and holiday wreaths.
-In the gloomy environment of New York suburbs, "Little Poland" is a miracle.
+“Little Poland” is an amazing miniature of what would be a small Polish town in a New England environment.
+In almost every shops andcafés, people were speaking Polish.
+I visited this area in December 2016 and the bliss of Christmas added a fairy touch .
+Christmas time is celebrated everywhere with a palpable excitement.
+Along Manhattan Avenue, the main street connecting the metro stations Nassau and Greenpoint, all the shops are lavishly decorated.
+In lateral streets, family houses are competing with festive lights and holiday wreaths.
+Far from the gloomy environment of New York suburbs, "Little Poland" is a miracle.

 1. Polski Smak